-W4GF is implementing its Accountability Toolkit with the following ten women who make up the W4GF Accountability Implementation Group in Cameroon.
-To read more about this click here
+W4GF is implementing its Accountability Toolkit with ten women who make up the W4GF Accountability Implementation Group in Cameroon.
+To read more about this click here.

 All national work will be led by Health Development Consultancy Services (HEDECS).
 HEDECS is a women led organisation committed to the improvement of health and empowerment of communities.
 It is located in the city of Bamenda in the North West region of Cameroon, West Africa.
 Since 2008, HEDECS has facilitated the development of critical community health projects and implemented internationally funded programs in Cameroon.
 Reaching far into the remote areas they have capacitated rural clinics health staff, provided updated health information, empowered individuals and communities, addressed poverty alleviation, and generated research and improved health services.
 The W4GF Accountability Implementation Group in Cameroon is:

 - Evelyne Lum – Hope for Vulnerable Children Association